-The Office of Parent Programs is the centralized resource on campus for parents of Carolina’s undergraduate students.
+The Office of Parent & Family Programs is the centralized resource on campus for parents of Carolina’s undergraduate students.
 This list of frequently asked questions includes a variety of topics to help answer your questions.
-If you have other questions or need additional information, please contact our office by calling the Parents Assistance Line at 1-800-868-6752 or by e-mailing us at firstname.lastname@example.org.
+If you have other questions or need additional information, please contact our office by calling the Parents Assistance Line at 1-800-868-6752 or by emailing us at email@example.com.

 May I check my student’s grades online?

-Students may view and print their final grade report on VIP.
+Students may view and print their final grade report on Self Service Carolina.
 We encourage you to have a conversation with your student about how you will share this information.

 Where can my student purchase textbooks?

 The University of South Carolina offers outstanding resources free of charge for students seeking academic assistance.
-The Student Success Center has programs such as Supplemental Instruction, tutoring, and out-of-state and transfer student services.
-Also, refer your students to the Academic Centers for Excllence, where they can receive individualized attention to improve their study skills and time management with an academic skills coach, receive a small group math tutoring session, and attend an individualized writing center consultation.
+The Student Success Center has programs such as Supplemental Instruction, tutoring, and transfer student services.
+Also, refer your students to Academic Success Coaching, where they meet one-on-one with a coach to create an academic and engagement plan, set goals, and share resources.

 Who is my student’s academic advisor?